SharePoint/sp-dev-docs/docs/apis/export-amr-api.md

 ---
 title: "SharePoint Asynchronous Metadata Read (AMR) API Introduction"
-description: This document targets ISVs and any third-party vendors/developers who are developing and maintaining a migration tool to export metadata from SharePoint. ms.date: 01/16/2024 ms.author: ranren
+description: This document is an overview on how to read metadata from SharePoint, targeted to SharePoint migration tool developers. ms.date: 01/16/2024 ms.author: ranren
 author: underreview